mararap/minishell/docs/03-path.md

 👉 This ensures the file is **executable**

-Otherwise, you'd accept files that exist but cannot be run.
+Otherwise, we'd accept files that exist but cannot be run.

 ---